nordic-institute/X-Road/doc/DataModels/dm-cs_x-road_central_server_configuration_data_model.md

 ## 1.8 Entity-Relationship Diagram

 The data model is described in two entity relationship diagrams (ERD).
-The first diagram contains tables related to security servers and security server clients.
+The first diagram contains tables related to Security Servers and Security Server clients.
 The second diagram contains the rest of the tables.

 ![Entity-Relationship Diagram](img/dm-cs-central-server-database-diagram.svg)

 Figure 1.
-ERD describing the database tables in the central server database
+ERD describing the database tables in the Central Server database

 ## 1.9 List of Stored Procedures

-The following stored procedures are present in the database, regardless of whether a given central server has been installed in standalone or HA setup.
+The following stored procedures are present in the database, regardless of whether a given Central Server has been installed in standalone or HA setup.

 1. add_history_rows: Detects the changes made as a result of the operation it is invoked on, and calls the insert_history_row stored procedure to insert a row to the history table, for each changed field.
 For insertions and deletions, a history record is inserted for each field of the original table.
 2. insert_history_row: Inserts a single row with values corresponding to a changed field in one of the database tables.
 Invoked by the add_history_rows stored procedure.